Pope Pius XII's 1942 Christmas address: Background

-Pius XI's Secretary of State, Cardinal Pacelli (future Pius XII), made some 55 protests against Nazi policies, including its "ideology of race".
-As Cardinal Pacelli, Pope Pius XII had assisted Pius XI draft the Mit Brennender Sorge encyclical, a powerful critique of Nazi ideology.
+As Secretary of State, Pacelli, who helped Pius XI draft Mit Brennender Sorge, made some 55 protests against Nazi policies, including its "ideology of race".
 Pius XI also commissioned an encyclical demonstrating the incompatibility of Catholicism and racism: Humani generis unitas ("The Unity of the Human Race").
-Following his death however, the less confrontational Pius XII did not issue the encyclical, fearing it would antagonize Fascist Italy and Nazi Germany at a time when he hoped to act as an impartial peace broker.
+Following his death however, Pacelli, now Pius XII, did not issue the encyclical.

-With Europe on the brink of war, Pius XI died on 10 February 1939 and Cardinal Pacelli was elected to succeed him as Pope Pius XII.
-As Vatican Secretary of State, Pacelli had been a critic of Nazism and the Nazi government was exceptional in not sending a representative to his coronation.
+When Pius XI died on 10 February 1939, the Nazi government was exceptional in not sending a representative to Pius XII's coronation.
 Pius, a cautious diplomat, pursued the course of diplomacy to attempt to convince European leaders to avoid war.

 Following the outbreak of war, Pius followed Vatican precedent and pursued a policy of "impartiality".
 Despite this official policy, Pius passed intelligence to the Allies and made a series of general condemnations of racism and genocide through the course of the war, and chose diplomacy to assist the persecuted during the war.
 For this he was scorned by Hitler as a "Jew lover" and a blackmailer on his back, who he believed constricted his ally Mussolini and leaked confidential German correspondence to the world.

-Largely posthumously (and controversially), Pius has been criticized for not "doing enough" to prevent the Holocaust – and by others of being "silent" in the face of it.
-According to the Encyclopædia Britannica, depictions of the Pope as anti-Semitic or indifferent to the Nazi Holocaust lack "credible substantiation".
+Pius's response to Nazism and to the extermination of two-thirds of Europe's Jews has the subject of debate and controversy, sometimes termed the Pius wars.
+Frank J. Coppa, history professor at St. John's University, writing in the Encyclopædia Britannica, articulated his view that depictions of the Pope as anti-Semitic or indifferent to the Nazi Holocaust lack "credible substantiation".
 Upon the death of Pius XII in 1958, he was praised by world leaders for his wartime leadership, with the Israeli Foreign Minister Golda Meir saying: "When fearful martyrdom came to our people in the decade of Nazi terror, the voice of the Pope was raised for the victims.
 The life of our times was enriched by a voice speaking out on the great moral truths above the tumult of daily conflict.
 We mourn a great servant of peace."